-Between March 20, 2020 and June 1, 2020, LSAC reviewed approximately 170 potential business combination candidates and submitted four preliminary proposals to certain of these potential targets, including its initial proposal to Vincera.
+Between March 20, 2020 and June 1, 2020, LSAC reviewed approximately 170 potential business combination candidates and submitted four preliminary proposals to certain of these potential targets, including its initial proposal to Vincera Pharma.
 Of the 170 potential business combination candidates, LSAC did not provide a formal proposal to 166 of them primarily due to candidate unresponsiveness, lack of a sufficiently innovative drug or device in development, or a management team that was not sufficiently experienced with publicly traded markets and companies.
 The LSAC management team held frequent discussions regarding various targets during this period both internally and with a wide range of management teams at potential targets.
 No discussions regarding a potential business combination with any candidate were held prior to LSAC's IPO.

 Candidate One: Because of LSAC's extensive network of relationships and expertise in the life sciences space, Candidate One was known to the principals of LSAC as a leading private company focused on gene editing-based therapies.
 After LSAC's IPO, Candidate One emerged as a priority target for a potential business combination.
 On March 30, 2020, the companies held an initial conference call to introduce LSAC to Candidate One and to discuss the potential mutual benefits of pursuing a merger.
 This introductory call was followed by a series of ongoing conversations via email and calls as part of LSAC's scientific and corporate diligence process.
 On April 20, 2020, LSAC held a conference call with Candidate One's management to discuss a potential transaction proposal.
-However, as conversations with Vincera advanced in May 2020, the frequency of interaction with Candidate One decreased and no further substantive discussions regarding a merger with LSAC took place.
+Following this conference call, conversations with Candidate One diminished for a variety of reasons, primarily as a result of LSAC's concerns about Candidate One's scientific differentiation from its competitors.
+Although LSAC continued to have occasional brief interactions with Candidate One in May and June 2020, no substantive discussions regarding a merger occurred during this time.
+On June 19, 2020, LSAC advised Candidate One that LSAC is no longer interested in pursuing a transaction with Candidate One.
+This was LSAC's final communication with Candidate One.

 Candidate Two: Because of LSAC's extensive network of relationships and expertise in the life sciences space, Candidate Two was known to the principals of LSAC as a leading private company focused on developing treatments to meet substantial unmet need in the cardiovascular space.
 On April 20, 2020, LSAC and Candidate Two held an introductory conference call to discuss the scientific, clinical, and commercial status of Candidate Two's business.
 On May 5, 2020, LSAC provided a preliminary proposal to the management of Candidate Two that illustrated potential transaction structures and valuations.
-However, LSAC management subsequently decided to focus their efforts on pursuing a combination with a company in a different therapeutic area and ended substantive discussions with Candidate Two.
+However, LSAC management subsequently decided to focus their efforts on pursuing a combination with a company in a different therapeutic area and ended substantive discussions with Candidate Two on May 27, 2020.